dorazhao99/starter-modules/symsys_internships.md

 | ------------- | ------------- |
 | Description | Details for summer internships through the SymSys program |

+SymSys and Symbolic Systems refer to the same thing at Stanford.
 These are list of internships offered through the Symbolic Systems / SymSys program at Stanford.

 ## Computational theories of human visual abstraction